chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 #### Weaning from the swaddle

 You can't swaddle your baby forever.
 Once he can roll over, then the swaddle is gone.
 Often you can see the writing on the walls and you can plan for it.
 So our night routine is to swaddle him and then put him in some sort of sleep sack.
 The first step is to just leave one arm unswaddled, but free inside the sack.
 Then we would switch arms and then have both out of the swaddle (we swaddled his midsection/legs for warmth) but still free inside the sack.
 Then one arm completely out.
 What REALLY helped was using what mombloggers call a lovey.
 But basically a cloth with an animal on it or something.
 Here's an example: [Snuggin](http://www.snuggin.com/).
 This REALLY helps a lot.
 It is not only a source of comfort, it's a barrier between their goblin-hands and their face and it is something for their hands to do.
+You can also use something like a [Swaddle Up Sleep Sack](https://lovetodream.com/swaddle-up-original/) as a middle-ground between the woombie and nothing.
+Christian was NOT A FAN of this at first, but we waited a month or so and then he was into it.

 So I would introduce a change during the first nap of the day, give it a day or two to take effect, and then introduce it to the nighttime sleep.